-Daniel specialises in international commercial and investment treaty arbitration and has acted in arbitrations in arbitrations under various institutional rules including AIAC, BANI, ICC, ICSID, UNCITRAL and SIAC, and in disputes under English and other common law and civil law jurisdictions.
+Daniel specialises in dispute resolution with a particular focus on international commercial and investment treaty arbitration.
+His practice comprises of multi-jurisdictional work subject to a range of governing laws primarily in the aviation, energy, hotels, infrastructure, mining and telecommunications sectors.
+He advises and represents clients in disputes from a range of sectors and jurisdictions in international arbitrations under various institutional rules (including AIAC, BANI, DIAC, ICC, ICSID, UNCITRAL, SIAC and VIAC).
 Daniel also has expertise in other forms of dispute resolution, including mediation, expert determination and litigation.

 Daniel is also a member of the Herbert Smith Freehills Decision Analysis team.
 The team uses decision analysis models, decision science and specialist software to assist clients by combining legal analysis and an evaluation of probabilities to help clients quantify the risks inherent in complex disputes and to make informed, commercial and strategic decisions.

 Daniel is a Fellow of the Chartered Institute of Arbitrators, an accredited HKIAC tribunal secretary and a panel arbitrator of the CIArb Business Arbitration Scheme.
-He teaches the Alternative Dispute Resolution module for the University of London Bachelor of Laws programme.
-He writes on Malaysian dispute resolution and has been published by LexisNexis, Sweet & Maxwell and Wolters Kluwers, and speaks at conferences and seminars in relation to international arbitration.
+Daniel also holds adjunct academic positions in universities in Malaysia where he teaches international arbitration.
+He has been published on issues relating to international arbitration and dispute resolution, and writes regularly on legal developments in relation to arbitration in Malaysia.

 Daniel’s experience includes advising and representing: